English

 </html>

-• Now templateis a node for writing tag components, scriptand styleis a node in parallel, that is, there are three-level node.
+is a node in parallel, that is, there are three-level node. <template>

 <view>